Things To Do

 Football

-Football is the most popular sport in Kabala, Sierra Leone, with a strong following and local teams participating in regional leagues and tournaments.
+Football (soccer) is the most popular sport in Kabala, with local teams competing in regional leagues.

 Traffic